Original text and translations of The Zohar, including a complete Zohar PDF download.

 and often the only book used by Kabbalists, and today it is available to

-Here you will find the original Aramaic version of The Zohar with its Hebrew translation and the Sulam (Ladder) commentary by
+Here you will find the original Aramaic version of The Book of Zohar PDF with its Hebrew translation and the Sulam (Ladder) commentary by

 Kabbalist Rabbi Yehuda Leib HaLevi Ashlag, as well as the English translation